 - Cost: Make sure to agree on a project fee for the audit process with the Audit Firm before commencing the audit.
 Understand what is included and what is not included in the audit service!

 If your company’s financial year will be ending on 31 December 2023 and you haven’t yet started considering engaging an Auditor for your business for the 2024 Audit Season, make this a top priority for you and your business in the coming days!

 Remember – engaging an audit firm is just the first step of the process – Audit Season has only just started at this point!

 As mentioned above, the audit process can be a costly and time-consuming process!

 It is for this reason that we believe it to be an essential requirement to ensure that there is a robust audit management plan in place from the very outset of the audit process.

 It can be extremely helpful and practical for a company and audit firm to set specific timelines for each step and task within the audit process.

-It will also be important to identify an “audit manager” within both the company and the audit firm to ensure that the the project is being managed and aligned for both parties and also that there is a clear point of contact to ensure optimum collaboration.
+It will also be important to identify an “audit manager” within both the company and the audit firm to ensure that the project is being managed and aligned for both parties and that there is a clear point of contact to ensure optimum collaboration.

 Who will be responsible for completing the audit process and submitting the Audited Financial Statement?
 The statutory onus to submit the Audited Financial Statement is on the company.
 However, the audit firm is being engaged (and paid) to provide a service within a specified deadline.